scverse/scanpy/README.md

 ./Miniconda3-latest-VERSION.sh
 ```
 and accept all suggestions.
 Either reopen a new terminal or `source
 ~/.bashrc` on Linux/ `source ~/.bash_profile` on Mac.
-Then run
-`conda install scipy matplotlib h5py pandas xlrd scikit-learn enum34`.
-The whole process takes about 5 min.
+The whole process takes just a couple of minutes.

 #### PyPi

 The package is [registered](https://pypi.python.org/pypi/scanpy/0.1) in the
 [Python Packaging Index](https://pypi.python.org/pypi), but versioning has not
 started yet.
-In the future, installation will be possible without reference to
+In the future, installation will also be possible without reference
-GitHub via `pip install scanpy`.
+to GitHub via `pip install scanpy`.

 ## References <a id="references"></a>